Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Testing procedure

 Note that projection matrices are invariant under any transformation with a nonsingular matrix $\Phi \in \RR^{r \times r}$, i.e.

 In particular, under the hypothesis \eqref{eq:H01},

 Introduce the notation

 The general idea is to split the series $X^{k}_{1:T_{k}}$ into two halves and to apply an appropriate transformation such that there is no change in the loadings under the null, but there is a change under the alternative.
+For notational simplicity we suppose throughout this section that $T_1,T_2$ are even.
+Otherwise, one simply considers $\lfloor T_1 /2 \rfloor, \lfloor T_2/2 \rfloor$.
 We propose the following transformation

 where $\widehat{P}_{1}, \widehat{P}_{2}$ are as in \eqref{eq:def_Phat12}.
 Note that the roles of the first and the second series are interchangeable.
-To motivate our choice of transforming the series $X^{2}_{1:T_{2}}$ by $\frac{1}{2} (\widehat{P}_{1} + I_{d})$ and $\frac{1}{2} (\widehat{P}_{2} + I_{d})$, we consider the transformation at the population level.
+To motivate our choice of transforming the series $X^{2}_{1:T_{2}}$ by $\widehat{P}_{1}$ and $\widehat{P}_{2}$, we consider the transformation at the population level.
 Then, by \eqref{eq:projection_invariance_for_each_P},

 and therefore